Stainless Steels and Alloys:

 5.3 Effects of carbides and nitrides

-6 Why They Resist Corrosion: Mechanisms of Resistance
+6 Why They Resist Corrosion: - Mechanisms of Corrosion Resistance

 7 How They Fail: Major Forms of Corrosion